Riandra4trend/CompfestAIC/README.md

 Early validation ensures only relevant URLs move to the next stages—reducing cost, time, and noise.

----

 ### **Listing Agent — Confirm Listing Structure**

-Before scraping all listing pages, ScrapeGPT provides an accurate preview of how listing elements were detected.
+Before scraping all listing pages, Mrscraper Agent provides an accurate preview of how listing elements were detected.

 You can verify: